Peanut Butter Benefits

 All Natural Peanut Butter Nutrition

 To be classified as real peanut butter, both traditional and “natural” types must contain a minimum of 90% peanuts, with no artificial sweeteners, colors, or preservatives.
 This includes the chunky version.
 Commercial peanut butters are blended or homogenized for convenience and creaminess, whereas “natural” peanut butters require stirring and are not as smooth in texture.
 Whether creamy or chunky, and traditional or natural, peanut butter nutrition remains the same though!

-To stabilize traditional peanut butter blends and eliminate separation, manufacturers may add a small amount (less than 1-2%) of partially hydrogenated or fully hydrogenated oil.
+To stabilize traditional peanut butter blends and eliminate separation, manufacturers may add a small amount (less than 1-2%) of fully hydrogenated oil.
 Hydrogenated oils are not the same as partially hydrogenated oils, or trans fats.
 In fact, most manufacturers do not use trans fats.
 One study in the Journal of Agriculture and Food Chemistry found that a serving of peanut butter does not contain detectable levels of trans fats.1 For added flavor, some commercial brands may also add small amounts of sugar or salt.
 Even with these additions, changes in macronutrient content per serving compared to “natural” peanut butter are minimal.